keptn-contrib/dynatrace-service/documentation/troubleshooting_restore-keptn-wildcard-subscriptions.md

 ]
 ```

-Find the service with the correct version (if there are more than one) and copy the **integrationID** - in this case it would be `4b4d28a8f3bf811aa735f9531bae6bebf0df0f78` for version `0.20.0`
+Find the service with the correct version (if there is more than one) and copy the **integrationID** - in this case it would be `4b4d28a8f3bf811aa735f9531bae6bebf0df0f78` for version `0.20.0`.

-Here we clearly see that there are no subscriptions available (`subscriptions: null`), because they were deleted before.
+Here, no subscriptions are available (`subscriptions: null`) because they were deleted previously.

-### Optional: Query the available subscriptions for that integration
+### Optional: Query available subscriptions for an integration

-In case you see at least one subscription, then you can query them via `GET /uniform/registration/{integrationID}/subscription` with the correct **integrationID**  from last step.
+In case you see at least one subscription, these can be queried via `GET /uniform/registration/{integrationID}/subscription` with the correct **integrationID** from the last step.

-This should then return the subscription(s) you might have set up via Keptn Uniform like:
+This will return any subscriptions set up via Keptn Uniform, such as:

 ```json
 [